Information about Cheops Pyramid Khufu Pyramid

 At the point where the ascending passage levels off, you can go two different ways.
 If you continue on horizontally, this passageway leads into the Queen’s Chamber.
 In fact, the Queen’s Chamber never used.
 The floor in this room never polished, it’s still rough.
 Egyptology guides believe that the chamber brought to this point.
 And then, the builders changed their minds and moved to the King’s Chamber.
 There is a possible explanation for the abandonment.
 It is that the sarcophagus built for Cheops was much large for the narrow passageways which built.
 Moreover, there are ventilating shafts that are another mystery.
 These shafts sealed at the extremities on both shafts.
 The shafts must made as Cheops pyramid went up.

 It is since the builders most likely not continued to make the shafts.
 In fact, it was after the decision to abandon the chamber.
 It also thought that these are not actually ventilation shafts.
 Moreover, they are more of a religious significance.
 This could related to the Ancient Egyptian’s beliefs.
 They believed that the stars inhabited by gods and souls of the dead.
 The second is more spectacular.
-It is the way at the leveling off point of the ascending passage, is to continue upwards to the Grand Gallery.
+It is the way at the leveling off point of the ascending passage.
+In fact, it was to continue upwards to the Grand Gallery.
 The gallery is 157 feet (48 m) long and 28 feet (8.5 m) high.
 It is at the same 26 degree angle as the passages.
 The roof of the gallery corbel-ed.
 It said that not a piece of paper or a needle can inserted between the stones making up the roof.

-The gallery is only 62 inches (1.6 m) wide at the bottom and is only 41 inches (1 m) wide at the top of the incline.
+The gallery is only 62 inches (1.6 m) wide at the bottom.
+Moreover, it is only 41 inches (1 m) wide at the top of the incline.
 The Grand Gallery leads into the King’s Chamber.
 The walls of the chamber made of pink Aswan granite.
 Inside this chamber is the large sarcophagus made of Aswan red granite, with no lid.
 The sarcophagus must have placed inside the chamber as the Khufu pyramid built.
-It is much too large to have moved in afterwards, as was the usual custom of that time.
+It is much too large to move in afterwards, as was the usual custom of that time.
 The King’s Chamber is 34’4″ x 17’2″ x 19’1″ high (5.2 m x 10.8 m x 5.8 m high).
 This chamber also has the possible ventilation shafts as the Queen’s Chamber.
 They are at the same angle as the shafts in the Queen’s Chamber.
 The thought about the religious significance applies to these shafts as well.

 Around Cheops Pyramid (Khufu Pyramid):

+In these chambers, found the only inscriptions in the whole Cheops Pyramid.
 As you come out of Khufu pyramid you can see the remains of the original enclosure wall.
 It is on the north and east side.
 It lies about 10 m from the base of Cheops pyramid.
 Little remains of Cheops’ Mortuary Temple.
 What left is basalt paving and lies near the east side of the wall.
 You may also see occasional traces of the causeway.
 It leads from the valley temple in the village, Nazlat al-Samman, at the foot of the plateau.
 This causeway collapsed during the last 150 years.
 Three small pyramids stand to the east of Cheops pyramid.
 These thought to have been for his sister, Merits.
 She was also his wife and possibly two other queens.
 To the west of the Cheops pyramid or Khufu Pyramid is the Royal Cemetery.
 It contains 15 Mastabas.

 It recently opened to the public after closed for over 100 years.
 Discovered at this site was the mummy of a 4,600 year old female.
 She had a completely unique plaster encasement.
 It has never seen or found anywhere else.
 At the base of the south face of the Cheops Pyramid, sits the Boat Pits and museum.
 The five boat pits discovered in 1982.
 One boat located at the site and can seen at the museum.
 The boat, which encased in the stones, has no nails.
 It held together with ropes and pegs, but not nails, and is intact.
 The purpose of these boats may have intended for travel to the after-life.
 They maybe also are or to go with the Sun-God on his journey.